 Vegan masala chai is the one drink that suits any weather and any time of the day.
 A few cups of chai change the mood and increase our taste buds.

 I prepared this masala chai with Oat milk, fresh ginger, and ground spices.
-So, now you can have a fabulous Indian chai using non-dairy milk with no compromise in taste.
+Or you can use my chai spice mix when you want the same taste every time.

 Jump to: